boppreh/carlo/README.md

 # carlo

-Interactively plot streaming sequences of numbers.
+Named after the Monte Carlo algorithm, this module displays interactive histograms of streaming/online data.
+It's meant for quickly visualizing distributions, and it'll keep refining its histogram as new data comes in.

 Accepts lists, generators, numbers from stdin, or a function to be repeatdly evaluated.
-Displays data as histograms, with bin size and location automatically adjusted, and extra statistics in legends.
+Displays data as histograms with automagic bin allocation, and extra statistics in legends.

 ## Example 1